The 11 Best Customer Onboarding Software for your SaaS in 2021

 Helpjuice is the last help docs tool on our list.
 Like the others, it offers a comprehensive way of creating and maintaining your help doc articles.

-There’s a built-in editor so you can create your help docs and then organize them into a structure that makes sense for your customers.
+There’s a built-in editor so you can create your help docs and then organize them into a structure that makes sense for your new customers.

 More interestingly, Helpjuice enables your team to collaborate on help docs, much like you can with Google Docs.
 This could be useful when you first start building out your help docs.